kserve/community/CONTRIBUTING.md

 ## Becoming a committer

 A committer is a contributor who has gained the privilege to commit code to the project.
 It also means being committed to the project and the community as a whole.
+Contributors who aspire to become committers should already be doing most of the activities that are expected to be done by the project's committers.

 **Responsibilities of a committer:**